basicsofICT/CLI-BasicUsage-temp/README.md

 - Work **in a GitHub Codespace**.
 This repo is pinned to **Ubuntu 24.04 (Noble)** so everyone uses the same environment.

-- Follow each section in order
+- Follow each section in order (Not necessary but there are some tasks which you might need to do in order)

-- You are able to check your score on your own.
+- You can check your score yourself.
+You will earn 13 points from the tasks, plus 2 points for running the score-checking script and pushing your changes to your repository.

-- Remember to frequently commit and push the changes (No. 15 )
+- Remember to frequently commit and push the changes [15. 🚀 Commit and push](#15--commit-and-push)

 ---